 1. Timing: You have 30 days to petition for judicial review pursuant to MD Rules R. 7-203.

 2. Standing: Under MD Pub Util Code § 3-202, "a party or person in interest" can appeal.
-Federal law for FCC appeals construes similar language to require that the appellant/petitioner be a party to...Read more »
+Federal law for FCC appeals construes similar language to require that the appellant/petitioner be a...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.